How to pay for college with scholarships

 4. Fill out the application correctly

 To ensure that you properly apply, read through the details and have the necessary documentation on hand before starting the application.
 You may need to supply transcripts, a birth certificate, acceptance letters or specific awards you’ve been granted.
-Also closely read through the requirements of any essays you need to write; as basic as it sounds, following word count limits, directly addressing the prompt and removing grammatical errors will ensure that you put your best foot forward.
+Closely read through the requirements of any essays you need to write; as basic as it sounds, following word count limits, directly addressing the prompt and removing grammatical errors will ensure that you put your best foot forward.

 5. Stay organized

-Test scores, essays, a resume — all of these common prerequisites for scholarships can make the process daunting.
+Test scores, essays, a resume — these common prerequisites for scholarships can make the process daunting.
 And if you’re submitting applications for multiple awards at once, it can even be hard to remember which scholarships you’ve applied for, which ones you still have to work on and where you are in the process.
 That’s why it’s essential to organize your scholarship list.

 - Organize scholarships by status (watching, applied and won).